39 Weeks Pregnant

 Acupuncture

-Again, it’s not proven, but there’s some evidence to suggest that this ancient practice regulates blood flow, which stimulates your cervix to dilate.
+Again, it’s not proven, but there’s some evidence to suggest that the ancient practice of acupuncture regulates blood flow, which stimulates your cervix to dilate.

 Having sex